dotMargui/dotMargui/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Margarida Pedro

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Lawyer.
+Master's student in Administrative Law and Public Administration

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: University of Lisbon, Faculty of Law
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Lawyer interested in privacy rights, public administration, cooking, history, and everything in between.

 #interests:
 #- Artificial Intelligence